-In this article we answer a question from a reader who asked “what is the journal entry that records a dividend received or collected as cash into their bank account”.
-We also quickly look at what the entry is when dividends are paid as shares instead.
-This article forms part of our accounting tutorial series and welcome any suggestions for other articles you would like see included.
+In this article, we answer a question from a reader who asked, “what is the journal entry that records a dividend received or collected as cash into their bank account”.
+We also look at the journal entry for dividends paid as shares instead of cash.
+This article forms part of our accounting tutorial series, and we welcome any suggestions for other articles you would like to see included.

-If you are here for the quick answer the debit is to bank and the credit is to dividends received, a revenue account.
+If you are here for a quick answer, the debit is to the bank, and the credit is to dividends received a revenue account.
 If you would like more information … please read on.

 What is a Dividend?

 Dividends are a distribution of retained earnings from a company, which can be public or private.
-Dividends can be in the form of cash or shares and are paid out of profits after corporation income tax has been deducted.
-Dividends are often quoted on a per share allocation basis (or earnings per share), which is used by financial analysis to calculate ratios such as dividend yield and price to earnings (P/E).
+Corporations pay dividends out of after income tax profits, either in the form of cash or shares.
+Dividend distribution is often quoted on a per-share allocation basis (or earnings per share.
+Financial analysis’ use this figure to calculate ratios such as dividend yield and price to earnings (P/E).

-Different classes of shares will sometimes carry different dividend distributions, although under corporation law in many countries the distributions have to be the same per share within a class of shares.
+Different classes of shares will sometimes carry different dividend distributions.
+However, in many countries, the distributions have to be the same per share within a class of shares under corporate law.

 Example Journal Entry

-Thinking through using the accounting equation, what we will be dealing with is revenue, which is what a dividend receipt is, and then which asset class to add to: either cash or shares held.
+Using the accounting equation, we will deal with revenue, which is a dividend receipt, and then which asset class to add to cash or shares held.
 We’ll look at both.

 The amount received by ABC Ltd is: